NeoGeographyToolkit/StereoPipeline/docs/examples/msl.rst

     -o ba/run

 The ``--datum`` option is very important, and it should be set depending on the planetary body.

-We set the number of iterations to 0.
-Then no refinement of the cameras happens after the initial transformation.
+We set the number of iterations to 100.
+The goal is to refine the cameras after the initial transformation while using the GCP.
 For such refinement it is important to have many interest point matches between the images.

+See :numref:`ba_err_per_point` for a report file that measures reprojection errors, including for GCP.

 With the cameras correctly registered and self-consistent, dense stereo point clouds and DEM can be created (:numref:`nextsteps`), that can be aligned to a prior